 “The physician must be experienced in many things, but most assuredly in massage.”

 – Hippocrates, father of modern medicine

-Many cultures throughout the world have developed various massage and manual therapy techniques, and have been using them for thousands of years, to promote healing and wellness.
+Many cultures throughout the world have developed various massage and manual therapy techniques, including cupping, and have been using them for thousands of years, to promote healing and wellness.

-Massage and bodywork improve circulation, which increases blood and lymph flow, bringing fresh oxygen and nutrients to body tissues, and assisting the elimination of cellular waste products.
+Massage, cupping and manual therapies improve circulation, which increases blood and lymph flow, bringing fresh oxygen and nutrients to body tissues, and assisting the elimination of cellular waste products.
 This speeds healing after injury, relieves pain and enhances recovery from disease.
 Massage also promotes a general sense of well-being, enhances self-esteem and relieves stress.
 And it assists the circulatory and immune systems to benefit blood pressure, circulation, muscle tone, digestion and skin tone.